Kei Chinen

-Kei Chinen (知念 慶, Chinen Kei) is a Japanese professional footballer who plays as a midfielder for club Kashima Antlers.
+Kei Chinen (知念 慶, Chinen Kei) is a Japanese professional footballer who plays as a midfielder for club Yokohama F. Marinos.

 Career

 Kei Chinen joined J1 League club Kawasaki Frontale in 2017.

 In 2020, he was loaned to Kyushu club, Oita Trinita.

 In 2023, Chinen joined Kashima Antlers.
 On 18 February 2023, Chinen made his debut for Kashima in a 2–0 victory over Kyoto Sanga and scored his first goal for the club in the 34th minute.

+In June 2026, it was announced that Chinen would be joining Yokohama F. Marinos ahead of the 2026–27 J1 League season.